US LLC for Non-US Residents (Foreigners) 2024 Guide

 Do I need an SSN to open an LLC bank account?

 Non-US citizens typically do not need an SSN to open an LLC bank account.
 If you do not have an SSN, you can use your ITIN instead.
 However, if you are eligible for and obtain an SSN, you can use it instead of the ITIN when opening a bank account for your LLC.
+Check out our detailed guide on ITIN vs. SSN differences

 Can a non-resident of the US open a bank account for their LLC?